MrGarrett45/WebScraping/README.md

 # WebScraping
 Web Scraping With Python, just starting out stuff.
+Some are exercies from 'Automate the Boring Stuff' book.